Morwenn/cpp-sort/docs/Writing-a-sorter.md

 };
 ```

 As you can see, extending the sorter to handle projections is similar to extending it to support comparisons.
-Note that this sorter is both a *comparison sorter* and a *projection sorter*, but some sorters can also handle projections without handling comparisons.
-While the default function object for comparisons is `std::less`, the equivalent default function objects for projections is [`std::identity`][std-identity]: it simply returns the passed value as is.
+Note that this sorter is both a *comparison sorter* and a *projection sorter*, but some sorters can handle projections without handling comparisons (typically the radix sort family).
+The default function object for projections is [`std::identity`][std-identity]: it simply returns the passed value as is.

 The only subtle trick in the example above is the use of [`is_projection_iterator`][is-projection]: this trait is used to disambiguate comparison functions from projection functions when a sorter can be called with both, and is not needed when the sorter is only a *projection sorter*.
 It is actually some kind of concept check and should go away when concepts make their way to the standard.

-Note that most of the algorithms (actually, every *projection sorter* provided by the library) transform the projection parameter with [`utility::as_function`][utility-as-function] before actually using it.
-This small tool allows to use pointers to member data as projections; here is an example of how it can be used:
+Projection functions, just like comparisons functions, are arbitrary *Callables* invoked with [`std::invoke`][std-invoke].
+This allows to use pointers to data members as projections; here is an example of how it can be used:

 ```cpp
 struct wrapper { int value; }